ebinonote/ABMZ_EnemyBook/README_EN.md

 Players can think a lot when they open the EnemyBook.

 ## Update Log

+###Version 1.39
+  Fixed the bug that display normal color even though set hue when it is Side View.
 ### Version 1.38
   Fixed the bug when plugin parameter "Display Hit Rate" turn on.
   Fixed the bug that "Display Skills Number" is counted double.